 Accessible repertoire makes it possible for rising musicians to become true performing artists.
 It leaves them with the mental and physical space they need to build performance skills and develop their interpretive voices.

-What’s more, by assembling large caches of accessible pieces, students are able to perform without needing to practice at length, allowing them to appear in public frequently and steadily build their performance skills.
+What’s more, by assembling large caches of accessible pieces, students are able to perform without needing to practice at length, allowing them to appear in public frequently and steadily improve their performance skills.

 At that point, with the fundamentals in place needed to successfully practice, interpret and perform music, students can confidently tackle tougher repertoire.

-Topics of practice and performance are discussed at length in The Musician’s Way, and matters of repertoire choice are explored in “Choosing New Material” (p.
+Topics of practice and performance are discussed at length in The Musician’s Way; matters of repertoire choice are explored in “Choosing New Material” (p.
 14-16).

 © 2009 Gerald Klickstein